CLOSE

 Sikich focuses client discovery on understanding the high-level impacts of a project and its desired outcomes, not the processes themselves.
 By delivering an industry-specific, preconfigured system as a technology foundation, we avoid the effort and change management issues that are typically associated with traditional, all-in-one approaches.

-is just a starting point.
+We help client stakeholders understand that the working system they see early on is just a starting point.
 They learn how we advance from “generic” to “good enough” functionality and on to “works for me.”
 This process of refinement occurs as they evolve the preconfigured system through collaborative pilot workshops to land on a solution that is an excellent fit for them.
 Often, people are more ready to embrace change when they play an active role in driving it.
 When client stakeholders participate in system configurations, they deeply care about the reasons why these should happen in addition to how to adjust them.

 CREATING VALUE FROM EXPERT CHANGE AND PROJECT MANAGEMENT